kubernetes-sigs/external-dns/docs/registry/txt.md

 ### Transition

-With `--txt-format` set to `transition`, ExternalDNS creates tree distinct registry records:
+With `--txt-format` set to `transition`, ExternalDNS creates three distinct registry records:

 1. `{record_type}._metadata.{record_name}`
 2. `{record_type}.{record_name}` (previously refered as the `new` format).
 3. `{record_name}` (previously refered as the `old` format).

-Formats 2 and 3 are cosidered legacy and will be removed in the future.
+Formats 2 and 3 are considered legacy and will be removed in the future.

 #### Prefixes and Suffixes